 - Get yourself a chip-and-pin card.
 Most of the bigger American banks are now offering them or replacing their customers' existing chip and signature cards with chip and pin cards.
 If your bank does not yet have them available, open an account at a bank that can give you one.

 And the Contactless Issue

 Since 2014, most debit and credit cards issued to UK consumers have a contactless payment feature.
-If the card has it, there is a symbol that looks like sound waves printed on the card.
+If the card has it, there is a symbol that looks like sound waves printed on the card, as pictured above.
 These cards can be used for small payments (in 2017 up to £30 in the UK) simply by tapping them on terminals similarly equipped.
 Very conveniently, these cards can be used just like Oyster Cards for access to London Underground, London buses.
 London Overground and Docklands Light Railway.
 Some mobile phone apps that display the contactless logo can also be used to pay small amounts.

 If you are visiting the UK from Canada, Australia or a number of European countries, you may already have one of these contactless cards and you can use them in the UK wherever the contactless symbol is displayed on the payment terminal.
 As of 2018, a few US banks have begun to offer contactless credit and debit cards in partnership with international card issuers.
 Chase, for example, is offering this form of payment to its customers as of February 2018.
 If you can, get your hands on one of these as its the most convenient way to pay small amounts.
-If you are able to use a contactless card, keep in mind that your transaction will still be subject to whatever foreign exchange transaction fees your bank or card issuer charges.
+If you are able to use a contactless card, keep in mind though, that your transaction will still be subject to whatever foreign exchange transaction fees your bank or card issuer charges.